vahidk/EffectiveTensorflow/README.md

 a = tf.placeholder([None, 128])
 ```
-This means that the first dimension can be of any size and will be determined dynamically during Session.run.
+This means that the first dimension can be of any size and will be determined dynamically during Session.run().
 Tensorflow has a rather ugly API for exposing the static shape:
 ```python
 static_shape = a.get_shape().as_list()  # returns [None, 128]
 ```